urho3d/SLikeNet/readme.txt

 organized community established itself and the idea of the development of RakNet being taken over by the community didn't come true.
-While there were quite a few talented developers who provided patches on GitHub and helped with providing support, there didn't seem to be any endevour to get an organizational structure around the continuous development of RakNet.
+While there were quite a few talented developers who provided patches on GitHub and helped with providing support, there didn't seem to be any endeavor to get an organizational structure around the continuous development of RakNet.
 Hence, to the developers of SLikeNet the question arose how they could actually help out here and what would be the best way to ensure that RakNet will